 - Warjack - All warjacks share the same set of special rules.
 Most notably being big and stompy.

 - Construct - This model is a construct and is not a living model.

-- Bond: (Vyros1 or Vyros2) - While in Vyros1 or Vyros2's battlegroup, this model gains a bonus.
+- Bond: (Vyros1 or Vyros2) - If this model begins the game in Vyros1 or Vyros2's battlegroup, it is bonded to them.
+This model is not considered to be bonded while under your opponent's control.
+While this model is bonded to Vyros1 or Vyros2 and in their control range, it gains a bonus.
 While this model is in Vyros' control area and his battlegroup, it can run or charge without spending focus.

 - Field Dependent - If this model's Generator is crippled, it loses Phoenix Field and can't attack with the Halation Cannon.

 - Phoenix Field - This model restores some of its Force Field automatically each round.

 - Phoenix Protocol - Once per game this model can remove a significant amount of damage during the Maintenance Phase or when it is disabled.